knowmics-lab/BacExplorer/README.md

 2) **Parameters Setting**
 The user needs to set the following parameters for the analysis:
-- The analysis name, this will also be the name of the HTML report;
+- The **analysis name** (OPTIONAL), this will also be the name of the HTML report.
+If not provided, a default name will be assigned;
-- If all the samples belongs to the same Genus and Species, it is possible to specify them.
+- If all the samples belong to the same **Genus** and **Species**, it is possible to specify them.
 In this case, the kraken2 taxonomy analysis will be skipped;
-- Identity and Coverage value for the filtering of AMR and virulence factor results.
+- **Identity** and **Coverage** values to filter AMR and virulence factor results.
 The default parameter is 90% for both;
-- The folder with the data to be analyzed.
+- The **input folder** with the data to be analyzed.

 ![schermata_app](https://github.com/user-attachments/assets/e511df0f-1605-4e17-97b4-775fd2f8fa7b)

 3) **Output organization**
-<br> Inside the input folder the system will create an output folder with several subfolders:
+<br> Inside the input folder the system will create an output folder with several subfolders and the html of the final report:
 - abricate
 - abricate_ecoli
 - agrvate